 Transfer Student Requirements - The information on this page applies only to students admitted to Ithaca College as transfer students.

-Transfer students who wish to have course work from a previous institution evaluated for the ICC should send a copy of the course syllabus to the ICC director.
+Transfer students who wish to have course work from a previous institution evaluated for the ICC should complete the transfer course evaluation request form.
 This worksheet identifies the learning objectives a course must meet in order to be considered for ICC designations.